 The goal of the Center for Writing, Learning, and Teaching is to help students become better, more independent students.
 Subject Tutors serve as experienced peer mentors in their discipline and provide students with one-on-one support in both the content of their classes and their study skills.
 Subject Tutors also organize and lead study groups, review sessions, and workshops on topics in their discipline.

-Weekly workload includes about 6 scheduled hours in the CWLT and about an hour of outreach to their home departments.
+Weekly workload ranges between 6-10 hours per week, and includes 6 scheduled hours in the CWLT, outreach to their home departments, organizing review sessions and weekly staff meetings.
 Subject Tutors participate in ongoing training and professional development with an intellectually and socially engaged team of peers at the CWLT.

 We actively seek a diverse team of learners to work in the CWLT because we believe that it broadens perspectives on how to define good writing and effective learning, creates a community where more students feel represented, comfortable, and safe, and reflects the kind of campus we aspire to be.
 We encourage students to apply who have not always seen themselves as the “best” students in their classes, but who have gained confidence in themselves through the support of professors and peers.
 The best tutors aren’t necessarily those who have always found school to be easy—often, they are students who have had to learn difficult lessons for themselves and are able to coach and encourage others more effectively as a result.